Vipra

 • College ID card

-• No personal belongings including bags, mobile phones, watches, books, wallets, electronic gadgets, notebooks, etc. will be allowed inside the exam centre.
-So, carry only what is needed.
+• Items such as bags, mobile phones, watches, books, wallets, electronic gadgets, notebooks, etc. will not be allowed inside the exam centre.
+So, carry only those items that are mentioned in the MAT admit card 2026.

-• Candidates need to carry only a blue ballpoint pen as stationary for signing the attendance sheet.
-For PBT mode, they must carry two pens to fill the OMR sheet.
+• Carry only a blue ballpoint pen as stationary for signing the attendance sheet.
+For PBT mode, the pen will be required for filling the OMR sheet.

 • Complete the test on time.
 MAT is of 120 minutes without sectional time limit.
 So divide time for all 5 sections accordingly in order to not miss out on any section.